cocos/cocos-docs/en/release-notes/build-extend-upgrade-guide.md

 > Author：Santy-Wang, Xunyi0

-> This document will detail the considerations for upgrading to v2.4 for an older project that has customized the project build process.

-In the [custom-project-build process](https://github.com/cocos-creator/creator-docs/blob/e02ac31bab12d3ee767c0549050b0e42bd22bc5b/en/publish/custom-project-build-template.md) document before v2.4, we have mentioned that the use of extensions to register the `build-start`, `before-change-files`, `build-finished` events to customize the project build process.
-However, with the introduction of the **Asset Bundle** feature, we've made some adjustments to the project build process, as well as some changes to the parameters passed in during event callbacks.
+This document will detail the considerations for upgrading to v2.4 for an older project that has customized the project build process.
+Starting with v2.4, we have made some adjustments to the project build process, and the parameters passed in during event callbacks have also been changed.
+If you have extended your project before v2.4 according to the [custom-project-build process](https://github.com/cocos-creator/creator-docs/blob/e02ac31bab12d3ee767c0549050b0e42bd22bc5b/en/publish/custom-project-build-template.md) documentation, and registered the `before-change-files`, `build-finished` events to customize the project build process.
+Then:

 - For the **Artist and Game Designer**, all resources in your project (e.g. scenes, animations, prefab) do not need to be modified or upgraded.
-- For **Programmers**, you need to modify the callback function for registration events in the extension package.
+- For **Programmers**, you need to modify the parameters of the callback function for registration events in the extension package.
 The related content will be described in detail in this document.

-## Situations that require upgrading manually

-You register the `before-change-files` and `build-finished` events in the code of the expansion package to customize the project build process.

 ## Upgrade steps

-- Rename the old project's plugin extensions so that the old and new versions can coexist.
+- Back up the old project's plugin extension package.
   - The global (all project) plugin extension package is located in the directory `C:\Users\Administrator\.CocosCreator\packages` (Windows) or `Users/.CocosCreator/packages` (Mac).
   - The single project specific plugin extension package is located in the `packages` directory of the project.
 - Open the code editor and perform code upgrades.